The Harmonic Exponential Filter for Nonparametric Estimation on Motion Groups

 The results show how the histogram approach quickly becomes intractable while ours scale more gracefully.

 All our experiments focus on two main metrics.
 The first metric is the absolute trajectory error (ATE), calculated using two different estimators of the robot position: the mode and the mean of the posterior belief.
 The ATE, measured in meters, is calculated along the entire trajectory, and we also report its standard deviation.
-However, as this metric does not entirely encapsulate the non-Gaussian nature of these estimators, we also calculate the negative log-likelihood (NLL) of the ground truth position under the current belief.
+However, as this metric does not entirely encapsulate the non-Gaussian nature of these estimators, we also calculate the negative log-posterior (NLP) of the ground truth position under the current belief.
 In these assessments, our proposed HEF is compared against the following filtering approaches: an EKF implementation that assumes unimodal Gaussian state and error, a histogram filter (HistF), and a particle filter (PF).

 The simulation experiments use range-only measurements.
 This environment includes a series of landmarks arranged in a line.
 The robot travels in a counterclockwise circle around the landmarks.
 The landmarks alternate in providing a range measurement at each timestamp, where we assume known correspondence.
+All experiments but the EKF start from a bi-modal prior.

 We showcase the performance of HEF in this localization task and show the predicted belief, $\overline{bel}(x_t)$, measurement likelihood, $p(z_t \vert x_t)$, and posterior belief, $bel(x_t)$, at each timestamp alongside its posterior mean estimate (left).
 Similarly, we show the uncertainty of the HEF and the baselines (right).